RobertCNelson/boot-scripts/tools/eMMC/mmc_resize_usbflasher_example.md

 sdb      8:16   1  14.9G  0 disk
 └─sdb1   8:17   1  14.9G  0 part
 ```

-2. Zero out media (this fixes e2fsck issues, if you later have to 'expand' the microSD)
+Step 2: Zero out media (this fixes e2fsck issues, if you later have to 'expand' the microSD)

 This works better in Windows format as fat, but in linux, do the below: